bernardphh/500px-APIless/README.md

  ...

 And as a programmer, I got curious, wondering how things can be done.
 I ended up creating some bots myself.

 For testing, I created a dummy account.
-The photographer side of mine tells me don't get fool by the artificial number of affections that could be manipulated if one chooses to do so.
+The photographer side of mine tells me: Don't get fool yourself by the "artifical" number of affections.
+It could be manipulated if one chooses to do so.
-The programmer side, on the other hand, says: why not? you got played.
+The programmer side, on the other hand, says: Why not? you got played.

-It is hard to mix two sides.
-I think that using bots to promote popularity will do you harm.
+At the end of the day, I truly believe that using bots to promote popularity will do you harm.
 It kills all the fun interacting with 'human' fellow photographers.

 Unless, you are in it not for fun, or your fun is getting ahead, no matter what...

-Before tring my bots ("just for fun" you may say), check out this old but very interesting article I came across some time ago.
+Before tring my bots, just for fun, you may say; check out this old but very interesting article I came across some time ago.
 It is from  Andy Hutchinson and it said:
  [The Real Reason You Suck on Photo Sharing Sites: The Bots are Beating You](https://petapixel.com/2017/02/27/real-reason-suck-photo-sharing-sites-bots-beating/)